oracle/fmw-kubernetes/OracleUnifiedDirectory/kubernetes/helm/oud-ds-rs/README.md

 > When External LoadBalancer is not available/configured, Interfaces can be accessed through NodePort on Kubernetes Node.

 > Above Example Port to service mapping have to be specifically provided as a override config for Ingress nginx while installing as mentioned in the section ( **4.1 nginx-ingress** ).<br>
-> Incase of Voyager this port mapping configuration will be done by default installation.

 ## 5.1 Changes in /etc/hosts to validate hostname based Ingress rules